ddeeddii/isaac-costume-templates/README.md

 It does not contain instructions on how to apply them.

-All provided textures have the left side flipped from the right side.
-That means the left side of a costume will be the same as the right side.
+In all of the costumes, except for Full costumes, the left side is the right side, flipped.
+In the case of the body costume, the walk down animation is also the walk up animation.
 # Contents
 - Head texture and anm2
+  - Standard
+  - Colored
+  - Full
 - Body texture and anm2
+  - Standard
-- Colored head and body textures for skin colors
+  - Colored
+  - Full
-- Combined head and body anm2
+- Combined body & head anm2

 # Usage